aklebe-laravel/mercy-scaffold/README.md

 By default, 6 modules should be installed to become a decent toolkit for a website:
 SystemBase, DeployEnv, Acl, Form, DataTable, WebsiteBase.
 The modules SystemBase and DeployEnv are required for every project.

-Follow this steps to install this scaffold:
+Follow this steps to install Mercy Scaffold:

 1) Change into your new application directory and checkout the mercy app scaffold:
    ```